22.214.171.124 Avoiding Conflict with Religious Law

 This test effectively protects all religions, including minority beliefs (and the ruling in Sherbert v.
 Verner confirmed that Seventh Day Adventists were protected by the First Amendment).
 It is a useful set of criteria to apply when considering if and how to legislate on all contentious issues affecting religion.

-The BBC report on the banning of [t]he Islamic veil across Europe, provides an example of such a conflict.
-Muslims in several countries protested that they were being discriminated against, but they were overruled by the legislature.
-Challenges, based on human rights, failed – partly because the wearing of a veil is optional under Islamic law, as noted earlier (22.214.171.124).
-These legal decisions may result in political problems, as reviewed later (126.96.36.199).
+The BBC report, The Islamic veil across Europe, provides examples of conflicts arising from government attempts to ban the wearing of the veil.
+Muslims in several countries protested that they were being discriminated against, but they were overruled by legislatures.
+Challenges, based on human rights, failed – partly because the wearing of a veil is optional under Islamic law, as noted earlier (188.8.131.52).
+These legal decisions can result in political problems, as reviewed later (184.108.40.206), and they partly explain Why France sparks such anger in Muslims: “A 2011 law banning face veils made Muslims feel stigmatized”.

 It is possible for one law to accommodate many religious beliefs if there is goodwill and if the judiciary can be flexible (5.2.2).
-The English Court of Appeal was able to reconcile the Hindu requirement to be burnt in the open air with the existing law that required a cremation to be in a building, for example, as reported by the BBC: Hindu wins Northumberland funeral pyre battle.
+The English Court of Appeal, for example, was able to reconcile the Hindu requirement to be burnt in the open air with the existing law that required a cremation to be in a building – as reported by the BBC: Hindu wins Northumberland funeral pyre battle.
 The solution was to have a building with part of its roof open.